theLavs/LegendaryDungeonTools/README.md

-Mythic Dungeon Tools
+Legendary Dungeon Tools
 ------------------
 ![Main Window](https://i.imgur.com/HFzS0Xl.jpg "x")

-Mythic Dungeon Tools is a Mythic+ Dungeon Planner AddOn which helps you perfectly plan out your strategies and pull patterns in Mythic+ Dungeons.
+Legendary Dungeon Tools is a Mythic+ Dungeon Planner AddOn which is a fork of the MythicDungeonTools.
+It helps you perfectly plan out your strategies and pull patterns in Mythic+ Dungeons.
 Every NPC in every Shadowlands dungeon has been mapped out and can be viewed on an interactive map.
 Furthermore you have the option to select these enemies and devide the enemies you wish to defeat into pulls.
 While going through the dungeon and selecting more enemies the progress bar will fill up and you will know exactly which enemies to kill to reach perfect enemy forces count.
 When done with selecting enemies the reoute can be exported and shared via a paste string or send to party members ingame so other users of the AddOn can see what you have planned for the dungeon.

+This is meant to be a free and open source alternative to Nnoggie's paid addon of MythicDungeonTools.

 Features
 ------------------